DEMO REQUEST

 • Type 3 is defined as a vessel pattern that is typified by areas of interrupted thick vessels and a mucosal pattern involving amorphous areas.

-COLON Prof. Stepan SUCHANEK
+COLON Dr. Stepan SUCHANEK

 COLON